datavaluepeople/kotsu/README.md

 **kotsu** is Python package that provides a lightweight and flexible framework to structure validating and comparing machine learning models.
-It aims to provide the skeleton on which to develop any kinds of models and to validate them in a robust and repeatable way, **without bloat or overheads**.
-Its flexibility fully leaves open usage with **any model interface**, and any complexity of validation, while the structure it provides **avoids common pitfalls** that occur when attempting to make fair comparisons between models.
+It aims to provide the skeleton on which to develop models and to validate them in a robust and repeatable way, **minimizing bloat or overhead**.
+Its flexibility allows usage with **any model interface** and any validation technique, no matter how complex.
+The structure it provides **avoids common pitfalls** that occur when attempting to make fair comparisons between models.

 ## Main Feature